sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 Events:                   <none>
 ```

 you will never be able to see the IP address that you have to interact with the service.
-In *Minikube*, you need to use the Kubernetes master IP address to do that:
+In *Minikube*, you need to use the *Minikube* master IP address to do that:
 ```bash
 $ curl 192.168.99.100:32570
 {"hostname":"nodejs-sysdata-webapp-jqsng","architecture":{"arch":"x64","platform":"linux","release":"4.9.13","type":"Linux"},"resources":{"cpus":[{"model":"Intel(R) Core(TM) i5-3427U CPU @ 1.80GHz","speed":2294,"times":{"user":1015600,"nice":5600,"sys":660500,"idle":15358400,"irq":0}},{"model":"Intel(R) Core(TM) i5-3427U CPU @ 1.80GHz","speed":2294,"times":{"user":718400,"nice":7800,"sys":436700,"idle":15704900,"irq":0}}],"totalmem":2097229824,"freemem":713629696}}